 To promote greater transparency in the voting process and effective participation, the Company conducts electronic poll voting for all the resolutions proposed at general meetings.
 An independent external consultant is also appointed as scrutineer to validate the vote tabulation process.
-The outcome of the general meeting, including the total numbers and percentage of votes cast for, or against, or to abstain from voting each resolution tabled, is announced immediately at the general meeting and via SGXNet on the same day after the general meeting.
+The outcome of the general meeting, including the total numbers and percentage of votes cast for, or against, or to abstain from voting each resolution tabled, is announced immediately at the general meeting via SGXNet on the same day after the general meeting.

 The Board and Chairman of each Board Committee are required to be present to address questions at the general meeting.
-External auditors are also invited to attend the general meeting to assist the Board in addressing shareholders' queries, if necessary.
+External auditors are also invited to attend the general meeting to assist the Board in addressing shareholders' queries about the conduct of audit and the preparation of content of the external auditors' report.